NCSU-Libraries/archivesspace_browser_rails/README.md

 ### Configure gem for your ArchivesSpace installation

 The gem needs to communicate with your ArchivesSpace installation via its API.
-To enable this, create a new file named `archivesspace_config.rb` in `/config/initializers` that looks like this (replacing placeholders with the correct values for your AechivesSpace instance):
+To enable this, create a new file named `archivesspace_config.rb` in `/config/initializers` that looks like this (replacing placeholders with the correct values for your ArchivesSpace instance):

 ```ruby
 ArchivesspaceBrowser.configure do |config|